Luke Ivanovic: Sydney FC

 Ivanovic joined A-League club Sydney FC in 2018.
 In January 2019, following a couple of senior appearances from the bench and based on his Y-League form, the club signed Ivanovic to a senior contract until the end of the 2018–19 A-League season.
 The following month he made his starting debut against Melbourne City, scoring his first goal for the club.
 At the end of the season he signed a one-year contract extension until the end of the 2019–20 A-League season.
 In December 2019, he signed a contract extension with the club, until the end of the 2021–22 A-League season.
 In July 2021, with one year left remaining on his contract, Sydney FC allowed Ivanovic to leave to allow him to receive more regular game time.

 Brisbane Roar

 A few weeks after leaving Sydney FC, Ivanovic signed with Brisbane Roar on a multi-year contract.

+Perth Glory

+Ivanovic signed for Perth Glory in September 2022.

+In February 2024, it was confirmed that he would be leaving to join a club overseas.

+Lahti

+On 6 February 2024, Ivanovic moved to Finland and signed a one-year deal with FC Lahti in Veikkausliiga.
+He left the club after the relegation at the end of the season.

+Monterey Bay

+On 28 February 2025, he signed with Monterey Bay in USL Championship.